taleldayekh/talel.io-backend/README.md

 ### Repositories

-The repositories provides an abstraction over the data storage.
-They decouple the business logic layer from the database and allows for retrieving and storing domain model data while hiding database access details.
+The repositories provides an abstraction over the data storage and decouples the business logic layer from the database.
+They allow for retrieving and storing domain model data while hiding database access details.

-The repositories collaborates with a **Unit of Work** (uow) which groups any database related functions and executes them as an _*atomic*_ unit.
-This is done in a context manager where all changes either gets saved to the database or rolled back if anything fails.
+The repositories collaborate with a **Unit of Work (uow)** in the services of the business logic layer which groups database transactions and executes them as an _*atomic*_ unit.

-The uow is initialized by the API in the interface layer and passed to use-cases in the service layer.

 ### ORMs

-[SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) is used as the ORM (object relational mapper) that keeps the domain models database agnostic and not dependent on any particular database technology.
-By keeping the models ignorant of the persistence storage the database can easily be switched at any point in time.
+[SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) is used as **ORM (object-relational mapper)** which keeps the domain models database agnostic and allows for easy switching of persistence storage at any point in time.

-SQLAlchemy helps define schemas, map them to domain models and generate SQL based on the model objects.
+SQLAlchemy helps define schemas, map them to the domain models and generate SQL based on the model objects.

+To prevent the domain models from depending on the infrastructure the ORM is implemented using the **dependency inversion principle (DIP)** with which the ORM depends on the model and not the other way around.

 ### Database